Linux software RAID using mdadm

 - The file system type (ext3 or ext4 based upon your choices when formatting)

 - The mount options (in this case 'defaults')

 - The dump option (0 means ignore)

-- The fsck order (0 means "do not check", you can (should) enter a value in here based upon the last highest number you see in this field for other mount points)
+- The fsck order (0 means "do not check", you can (should) enter a value in here to tell the o/s what fsck priority you wish to designate for this mountpoint (typically 2).

 Save these changes and reboot the system; you're done!